sairajdream/fatband/readme.md

 **Pros :** You can plot the fatband along with pdos.

-**Cons:** More time consuming then bryanalchemist fatband instruction.
+**Cons:** More time consuming than bryanalchemist fatband instruction.

 ### To plot Fatband with DOS we need to do following calculations.
 1. scf calculations